babyfish-ct/graphql-provider/doc/entity-mapper.md

     1. Adding arguments to the query function is a topic to be discussed in the following chapters, so here we use a query without arguments to query all books
     2. *runtime* is a protected property declared in the superclass *org.babyfish.graphql.provider.Query*
     3. The current query has no arguemnts, so *runtime.queryList* does not have any code

+## 5. Run

+Now, you can run it, start app and access http://localhost:8080/graphiql/

 ---------------
 [< Previous: Create project & Define entities](./entities.md) | [Home](https://github.com/babyfish-ct/graphql-provider) | [Next: Configure batch size >](./batch-size.md)